neuland-ingolstadt/neuland.app-native/docs/en/app/setup.md

 - Use meaningful variable and function names to improve code readability.
 - Document your code when necessary using inline comments.

-We use the **Husky** git hook to automatically fix commits according to ESLint rules and format them using Prettier.
+We use the **Husky** git hook to automatically fix commits according to ESLint rules, format them using Prettier and to enforce the commit message style.
 But you can also run these commands manually:

 - `bun lint` to check for linting errors